DeepWave-KAUST/DLDAS_Denoising/README.md

 ## Getting started :space_invader: :robot:
-To ensure reproducibility of the results, we suggest using the `DASDL.yml` file when creating an environment.
+To ensure the reproducibility of the results, we suggest using the `DASDL.yml` file when creating an environment.

 Simply run:
 ```
 ./install_env.sh
 ```
-It will take some time, if at the end you see the word `Done!` on your terminal you are ready to go.
+It will take some time, but if at the end you see the word `Done!` on your terminal you are ready to go.

 Remember to always activate the environment by typing:
 ```